MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-enterprise-licenses.md

 - The Windows Enterprise E3 or E5 subscription lapsed, was removed, or hasn't been applied.
 - Windows Pro was never activated activated.

-### Common problems in the Activation pane
+### Common problems with Activation

-Use the following figures to help troubleshoot when users experience common problems:
+The following are common issues experiences with Windows Enterprise E3 or E5 subscription:

-#### Windows Pro isn't activated
+- **Windows Pro isn't activated**

   When Windows Pro isn't activated on a device, the following message is displayed next to **Activation** in the Activation pane:

   `Windows is not activated`

   Additionally, under **Activation**, the following message might be displayed:

   `We can't activate Windows on this device right now.
 You can try activating again later or go to the Store to buy genuine Windows.
 Error code: 0xC004F034.`

   This problem can also occur if the starting edition of Windows wasn't Windows Pro.
 For example, the starting edition of Windows was Windows Home.

-#### Windows Enterprise subscription isn't active
+- **Windows Enterprise subscription isn't active**

   When a device has a Windows Enterprise subscription that's lapsed or removed, the following message is displayed next to **Subscription** in the Activation pane:

   `Windows Enterprise subscription isn't valid.`

   ::: zone pivot="windows-11"

+  > [!NOTE]
+  >
-If the Windows Enterprise subscription has never been applied, the **Subscription** pane isn't displayed.
+  > If the Windows Enterprise subscription has never been applied, the **Subscription** pane isn't displayed.

   ::: zone-end

   ::: zone pivot="windows-10"

+  > [!NOTE]
+  >
-If the Windows Enterprise subscription has never been applied, the **Subscription** field isn't displayed.
+  > If the Windows Enterprise subscription has never been applied, the **Subscription** field isn't displayed.

   ::: zone-end

 ### Review requirements on devices